The Happy Puppy Site

 And many entire dogs get on perfectly well with neutered or entire dogs of the same or opposite sex.

-If you come up against this kind of centre, don’t give up.
-There are many more rescue societies that you can get in touch with, who may be more understanding of people’s differing situations.
+If you come up against this kind of center, don’t give up.
+There are many more rescue societies that you can get in touch with.
+Ones who may be more understanding of people’s differing situations.

 You may need to put your name down with several different rescue societies in order to find one that you feel comfortable with, and that feels comfortable with you.

-If your heart is set on owning a puppy, then you will either need to put your name down with several shelters and wait until they have some puppies brought in.
+If your heart is set on owning a puppy, then you will either need to put your name down with several shelters.
+Then you will have to wait until they have some puppies brought in.

 Or you may choose to go through the process of finding a good breeder and purchasing a puppy.
 Either way, you’ll need to plan ahead